SirJYZ/background-carousel/README.md

 # bgCarousel

 ## Purpose
 #### BgCarousel is a simple vue carousel plugin.
-By setting the aspect ratio of the carousel image, the carousel image component can occupy a place in advance before the image rendering is completed.
+By setting the aspect ratio of the carousel image, the carousel image component can occupy a place in advance before the image rendering is completed.The picture will be presented as div-background.

 ## Quick start
 ```